-Once you hit your maximum of 50,000 follows, you can only continue to follow people who already follow you.
+Once you hit your maximum of 50,000 followers, you can only continue to follow people who already follow you.

-If you’re a fast-growing brand or personal account, consider holding off following your followers until you have filled your quota of follows.
+If you’re a fast-growing brand or personal account, consider holding off following your followers until you have filled your quota of followers.

 What Is The Recommended Pinterest Image Size?

 The best Pinterest pin size is a vertical image that’s 1000x1500px with a ratio of 2:3, according to Pinterest.

 Other pin sizes that correspond to this ratio include: